Last updated: March 26, 2026

-Undeniably, an integration strategy is vital for aligning organizations’ business and IT departments to execute the change and ensure competitiveness in the market.
-Also, it helps to focus on the execution and ensures the success of the integration projects that, in the long run, support your current and future business operating models as well as help to stay ahead of your competitors.
+Undeniably, an integration strategy is vital for aligning organizations’ business and IT departments to execute change and ensure competitiveness in the market.
+It also helps organizations prioritize integration work, align investments with business goals, and improve the success rate of integration projects that support both current and future operating models.

-If you are working on your integration strategy, this article will help you to learn about the five elements that are commonly found in the integration strategies of companies varying from large enterprises to small and mid-size businesses.
+If you are working on your integration strategy, this article will help you understand the five elements that are commonly found in the integration strategies of companies, varying from large enterprises to small and mid-size businesses.

 Specifically, we will touch on the following: